Let me guess... Your employer is not reimbursing you for CME?

 You get all those mailers about fabulous CME events in exotic places at fancy hotels only to flip it over and vomit at the price tag.

 With limited vacation time and limited money, maybe you are like me, and you don't wish to spend your entire vacation budget on a CME trip to Hawaii.
 Yes, it could be somewhat relaxing, but it's still not a "vacation" in the conventional sense.

 How to Get CME as a Broke-Ass PA

-OK, so I am not exactly broke but I once was, and I am always treading a fine line.
+OK, so I am not exactly broke, but I used to be.

 I have two children in braces, a wife working part-time, a struggling retirement account, a car payment, a mortgage payment, and, to top it off, I don't receive a CME stipend from my employer!

 So, I am always looking to save money where I can, especially when it comes to CME, which can be very expensive.

 This has brought my total PA related bill to well over $1,200 for the year.... yikes!

 CME on The Cheap (And Down-Low)

-So, I am going to let you in on two + resources that will allow you to get all your CME for less than $245 per year.
+So, I will let you in on two + resources that will allow you to get all your CME for less than $245 per year.